Substance Use in Adolescents

 Screening adolescents for substance use

-Screening for use of tobacco, alcohol, and other drugs is a standard part of health maintenance.
-Adolescents and their parents can benefit from advice about safely using and monitoring over-the-counter and prescription drugs.
+Screening for use of tobacco, alcohol, and other drugs, including misuse of prescription medications, is a standard part of health maintenance.
 Universal substance use screening can normalize discussions about substance use, reinforce healthy behaviors and choices, identify adolescents at risk of problematic substance use or of a substance use disorder, guide interventions, and identify adolescents in need of referral for treatment.

-For more specific and comprehensive alcohol screening, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) has developed a guide that suggests beginning with two screening questions.
+For more specific and comprehensive alcohol use screening, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) has developed a guide that suggests beginning with 2 screening questions.
 The questions and interpretation of answers vary by age (see table NIAAA Alcohol Screening Questions for Children and Adolescents).

 Table